alexanderquispe/Diplomado_PUCP/Lecture_1/Assigment_1/group_06_assignment1_2025/Answer_P1_P4_P5.md

 * Incumplimiento de instrucciones del proyecto: el revisor rechaza el PR porque no se documentaron los cambios, no se incluyeron pruebas o no se respetaron las convenciones de trabajo, lo que afecta el orden y la trazabilidad del proyecto.

+A Pull Request is used to propose changes from a branch to main, but a reviewer can reject it in the following cases:

+* Code conflicts: The reviewer rejects the PR because the branch's changes conflict with existing changes in main, preventing GitHub from automatically merging the changes and, consequently, potentially creating errors in the project.

+* Bugs or errors: The reviewer rejects the PR because the new code breaks existing functionality or contains bugs, which would jeopardize the stability of the main project.

+* Formatting or style issues: The reviewer rejects the PR because it doesn't follow the project's style guidelines (e.g., variable names), which affects consistency and makes the code difficult to maintain.

+* Incomplete implementation: The reviewer rejects the PR because the functionality or fix is ​​unfinished or doesn't meet requirements, and main should receive only completed code.

+* Failure to comply with project instructions: The reviewer rejects the PR because changes were not documented, tests were not included, or work conventions were not respected, which affects the order and traceability of the project.